DavidF-port/Portfolio/README.md

 - MEMS mic used here instead of analog mic
 - 64 columns = finer frequency resolution
 - RGB = more interesting display

----

-Let me know if you want to split this into folders for each version (`8x8_custom/`, `64x32_panel/`), or add wiring diagrams, code examples, or a signal flow chart.